-I started my professional career on Sept 9th, 1989 at MCI Telecom.
+I started my professional career on Sept 9th, 1989, at MCI Telecom.
 I worked the graveyard shift in a network operations center (NOC).
-I learned everything you can learn about data and was lucky during my nine-year tenure to work with luminaries like Vint Cerf the father of the Internet.
+I learned everything you can learn about data and was fortunate that during my nine-year tenure to work with luminaries like Vint Cerf the father of the Internet.

-I live in Brentwood, Los Angeles, and living here isn’t cheap.
+I lived in Brentwood, Los Angeles at the time, and living there isn’t cheap.
 One of the companies I took from Series A to Series B got acquired for close to $200MM, which made it more financially feasible to take a break.

 Taking this so call break paid off in many ways, but what I reconnected to during my little sabbatical was and still is priceless.